The Phoenix Institute 2019 Trumau-Vienna Summer Seminar for the Study of Western Institutions July 5 - July 27

 2019 GERHART NIEMEYER GRADUATION SEMINAR (FOR THIRD YEAR STUDENTS)

 The Gerhart Niemeyer Graduation Seminar is the academic activity through which Phoenix senior students (Third Year) complete the Institute’s Program in Advanced Social, Economic and Political Studies.
-During the 2019 Trumau-Vienna program, the Seminar discussion sessions will be held between Thursday, June 27, and Saturday, June 29.
+During the 2019 Trumau-Vienna program, the Seminar discussion sessions will be held on Thursday, July 4 and Friday, July 5.

 Third Year students are expected to arrive on Campus on Wednesday, July 3, 2019 (three days before the rest of the group).